hitoshi-watase/sercrod/docs/reference/directives/event-submit.md

   - noupdate: skip automatic updates after the handler.

 - Cleanup
-  If Nablla configuration sets cleanup.handlers to a truthy value, the original @submit attribute is removed from the output DOM after the listener has been registered.
+  If Sercrod configuration sets cleanup.handlers to a truthy value, the original @submit attribute is removed from the output DOM after the listener has been registered.
   The listener itself remains attached; only the attribute string disappears from the markup.

 #### Evaluation timing

-@submit participates in the normal Nablla render and event lifecycle:
+@submit participates in the normal Sercrod render and event lifecycle:

 - Structural phase
   Structural directives such as *if, *for, *each, *switch, and *include run first, deciding whether the form is present and what its children look like.

 - Attribute and directive phase
-  Once Nablla decides to keep the element, it processes its attributes.
+  Once Sercrod decides to keep the element, it processes its attributes.
   Event attributes whose names start with the configured events.prefix (by default "@") are handled in this phase.
   For @submit, the handler is registered at this time.